dart-lang/site-www/src/codelabs/async-await/index.md

 When you invoke a function that returns a future, that function immediately returns a future in an uncompleted state.
-While in its uncompleted state, a future is simply waiting for asynchronous operations to finish or to throw an error.
+While in its uncompleted state, a future is waiting for asynchronous operations to finish or to throw an error.

 ### Completed